- Home

 Methods Catalog

-20 causal inference methods, from the established workhorse regressions to frontier machine learning approaches.
+From established workhorse regressions to frontier machine learning approaches for causal inference.

 Experimental Design

-The benchmark for causal inference — random assignment eliminates selection bias by design.
+The gold standard for internal validity — random assignment eliminates selection bias by design.

 OLS (Robust SEs, Clustering)